williamjxj/WGSN/README.md

 # WGSN canvas, draggable images and performance

-When you have searched for some images, you can click any of the images there to add them to the Canvas part of the page.
+When click any of right-side images, it will add the image to the Canvas part of the left.
 When the image is added to the Canvas then it’s automatically created as a new layer.
 Each layer can be manipulated in the following ways: